 The beautiful Chinnar falls

 The falls is about 50 Kms from Munnar and well hidden in nature in the Chinnar forest.
-It is a 20 Kms hike from the highway through a dense forest where you might come across a Leopard if you are lucky.
+It is a 20 Km hike from the highway through a dense forest where you might come across a Leopard if you are lucky.
 To reach the falls we hired 2 rangers from the forest office on the way to Munnar.
 They charged us Rs 400 and promised us 4 hours of happiness, which was worth it.
 The falls can be seen very far away from the road but it will be a disappointment if you don’t visit it.

 Can’t leave Kerala without watching Kathakali

-After Munnar we were headed towards Thekkady which is farther south in Periyar reserved forest.
-Road from Munnar to Thekkady is a combination of State highways and village roads.
+After Munnar, we were headed towards Thekkady which is farther south in Periyar reserved forest.
+The road from Munnar to Thekkady is a combination of State highways and village roads.
 To cut short the distance we took the village roads mostly and went off road too.
 We had Google maps to rely upon and it proved to be very helpful.
-Thekkady is a laid back town unlike Munnar which bustles with tourists.
+Thekkady is a laid back town, unlike Munnar which bustles with tourists.
 We had to experience Kathakali and there was nowhere better than here.
 Mudra Cultural Centre has 2 daily shows of Kathakali and Kalarippayattu.
 Kathakali is more than just a dance, its all about expressions and actions.
 It was amazing to see how perfectly the actors enact the ancient story.

 A short stay in Calicut